 Make Me Laugh

-The classic staredown game!
-This game can be trickier to play as it gets darker and darker outside.
+The classic staredown game that you surely played (even if you did not know how it was called) is next on our list of easy campfire games!
+This one can be trickier to play as it gets darker and darker outside.
 Players face-off and the first player to laugh is the loser.
 See how long it takes the most serious people to crack!
+You can make them laugh by telling them jokes, making faces, asking them the craziest questions, and so on.
+It doesn’t matter much what method you use as long as you keep the “opponent” laughing.

 Name That Tune